 It has been a long time since my feet grew several sizes larger than Pappy’s, and I couldn’t even pretend to squeeze into his Air Maxes.
 I’ve developed my own tastes, too, having grown fond of the kind of Italian loafers he detested.
 I’m slimmer; I almost never have use for a belt.
 In many respects, I think it’s too late for me to learn to move through the world the way my father did, and I think, on a certain level, that is what he worked so hard for.
 But I’m a father, too, now.
 I cook and I clean, I change diapers and my wife and split the expenses.
 My close male friends and I get together over glasses of Pauillac and tell each other about our fears and ambitions.
 I need this.
 I know I could never be the kind of solitary rock that my father was, but we are not entirely dissimilar, either.
 For one thing, over the years I’ve bought a lot of my own shoes, and some are expensive: glistening black A. Testonis for my wedding; Dior Homme patent leather lace-ups; suede Fratelli Rossetti loafers I found on sale in Naples; burgundy desert chukkas from Church’s; many, many pairs of Nike Air Maxes; now I laugh when my almost three-year-old daughter attempts to wear them.
 What she doesn’t realise – and it’s fine by me if she never does – is that, some time ago, I also stopped buying new ones.

-Thomas Chatterton Williams is the author of a memoir, Losing My Cool, and has written for The New Yorker, Harper’s, and the London Review of Books.
-His next book will be a reckoning with how race is defined in America.
+Thomas Chatterton Williams is the author of Losing My Cool and Self-Portrait in Black and White, and has written for The New Yorker, Harper’s, and the London Review of Books.

 All images courtesy of the International Center of Photography (www.icp.org).